-House approves plan giving priority to local job seekers - SWI swissinfo.ch
+House approves plan giving priority to local job seekers

 The House of Representatives has followed the Senate in approving a way of implementing quotas on workers from the European Union that involves giving priority to local job seekers.
 However, the House settled on a slightly different version that requires less of employers.

-Last week, the Senate voted for prioritising locals on the job market as a way of implementing the February 2014 vote on placing quotas on immigrants from the EU.
+Last week, the Senate voted for prioritising locals on the job market as a way of implementing the February 2014 vote to curb immigration from the EU.
 Its version of the compromise involved requiring employers to search for job candidates among unemployed locals before hiring from the EU, and justify any rejections in writing.

 However, on Monday, the House of Representatives voted to leave out the requirement that employers justify rejections, finding it too much of an administrative hurdle.
-Instead, the House voted that employers should simply have to report the result of the job interview to labour authorities.
+Instead, it decided that employers should simply have to report the result of the job interview to labour authorities.

 In addition, both the House and Senate agreed on a clause that would require employers in certain branches with higher-than-average unemployment to post all job advertisements in local unemployment offices, giving job seekers in the country exclusive access to the ads.